is working on a research project.

 The research aims to answer the question:

-"How can urban public restrooms be adapted to better serve a pluricultural society in
+"How can the design of urban public restrooms be adapted to better serve a pluricultural society in

-With three different Berlin neighbourhoods as case studies, this project analyses the status quo of
+With different Berlin neighbourhoods as case studies, this project analyses the status quo of

 design through field research.